koppor/jabref/docs/decisions/0027-http-return-bibtex-string.md

 ## Considered Options

+* Offer both, BibTeX string and CSL JSON
 * Return BibTeX as is as string
 * Convert BibTeX to JSON

 ## Decision Outcome

-Chosen option: "Return BibTeX as is as string", because there are many browser libraries out there being able to parse BibTeX.
+Chosen option: "Offer both, BibTeX string and CSL JSON", because there are many browser libraries out there being able to parse BibTeX.
 Thus, we don't need to convert it.

 ## Pros and Cons of the Options

+### Offer both, BibTeX string and CSL JSON

+- Good, because this follows "Backend for Frontend"
+- Good, because Word Addin works seamless with the data provided (and does not need another dependency)
+- Good, because other clients can work with BibTeX data
+- Bad, because two serializations have to be kept

 ### Return BibTeX as is as string